nextflow-io/nextflow/docs/process.md

 }
 ```

 By default, Nextflow looks for template scripts in the `templates` directory, located alongside the Nextflow script that defines the process.
-A template can be reused across multiple processes.
 An absolute path can be used to specify a different template location.
 However, this practice is discouraged because it hinders pipeline portability.

 Templates can be tested independently of pipeline execution.
 However, variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow and Bash variables when executed directly.
 Consider the following template script: